Code-Institute-Submissions/milestone_2_rpoas/README.md

 Gallery images were stretched on mobile screens.
 The max height of the container was changed to "min-content", which corrected the issue.

 Users tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.
+Image height/width was set to an appropriate size and file sizes were compressed in order to minimise loading time.

 ---
 ## Deployment